STAY AHEAD OF THE COLD

 If you’re wondering how low to keep your flame, just think of the size of the cookware you’re using; the flame should be the same size as the bottom of the pan or smaller.
 Using a high flame with a small pot won’t necessarily cook your food faster, but it will increase the risk of burns and waste a decent amount of energy in the process.

-Switching from electric kitchen appliances to propane
+Switching from electric appliances in the kitchen to propane appliances

 Making the switch from electric to propane appliances can save you operating expenses while offering consistent heat and optimal control.
 The switch is relatively simple but will require a few accommodations to make it work for a previously electric household: